 According to a study, 44% of customers believe that getting live answers to their questions when shopping online is one of the most important features a retailer can offer.
 In addition, 68% of them stop buying from a brand when they perceive that they are indifferent to them.

 One of the most effective ways for a retail site to provide that level of service is through live chat.
-This channel allows agents to chat in real-time with customers, while they are visiting the website, engaging in discussions about products and services or to help resolve a problem.
+This channel allows agents to chat in real-time with customers, while they are visiting the website, engaging in discussions about products and services or helping resolve a problem.

 One of the features of live-chat that is particularly interesting for retailers is the use of triggers to create an opportunity to instigate that conversation.
 A live chat can be triggered according to specific criteria, such as the volume of products added to a basket, visits to certain pages or the time spent on a page.
 These criteria imply a customer needs more information for his or her decision making or may be confused: offering a live chat conversation is a good way to accelerate that process in a proactive way, and remove any barriers to them completing a transaction.